 - Provide and support frequent change and understand their need for change.

-- They are tremendously adaptable because of their fast pace of living, society and alert minds.
+- They are tremendously adaptable because of their fast pace of living, social connectedness and alert minds.

 - They embrace technology.